 Building a Banking Relationship

 A great way to find out which banks are best is to actually engage with them by giving them some of your business.
 How better to learn who delivers best than to have a relationship with more than one bank at a time?
 How do they compare?
 You’re not going to really know that unless you trust them with some of your assets.
 Think of your various accounts as auditions for the banks!

 Build Your Relationship With Amplify!

-Amplify's deposit account rates are among the best in the Austin, TX area, making us a great financial institution to keep your hard-earned savings.
-We offer basic Savings Accounts, Money Market Accounts, Share Certificates (which are just like CDs), and IRAs.
-And since we're owned by our members like you, you can rest assured that you're in good hands.
+Amplify's deposit account rates are among the best in the area, making us a great financial institution to keep your hard-earned savings.
+We offer basic Savings Accounts, Money Market Accounts, CDs and IRAs.
+And since we’re owned by our members like you, you can rest assured that you're in good hands.